MicrosoftDocs/sql-docs/docs/relational-databases/ghost-record-cleanup-process-guide.md

 ## Ghost records

 Records that are deleted from a leaf level of an index page aren't physically removed from the page - instead, the record is marked as 'to be deleted', or *ghosted*.
 This means that the row stays on the page but a bit is changed in the row header to indicate that the row is really a ghost.
 This is to optimize performance during a delete operation.
-If records were physically deleted instead of being ghosted, then the object (such as the row) would be locked for the entirety of the delete operation.
-This would cause a performance issue by extending the duration of the delete transaction, and by blocking other transactions from accessing the object.
 Ghosts are necessary for row-level locking, but are also necessary for snapshot isolation where we need to maintain the older versions of rows.

 ## Ghost record cleanup task